-Greek revival house plans are sometimes referred to as southern colonial house plans.
-However, Greek revival style homes are plentiful in areas such Virgina, Massachusetts, New York, Pennsylvania, Ohio, Illinois, and other northern and Midwest states.
+People equate Greek revival architecture to being a southern colonial type architecture.
+However, Colonial architecture is completely different.
+Greek revival style homes are plentiful in areas such Virginia, Massachusetts, and New York.
+In addition to those states, there is Pennsylvania, Ohio, Illinois, and other northern and Midwest states.